Sponsor and status

 Sponsor.
 Representative for Mississippi's 1st congressional district.
 Republican.

 Length: 2 pages

-This bill was introduced on February 27, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 27, 2018, in a previous session of Congress, but it did not receive a vote.

 Feb 27, 2018